 Director of TELUS Security Solutions, Western Canada, TELUS

-Michael is the Director of TELUS Security Solutions’ national Sales Engineering and Enablement team, joining in May 2011.
+Michael Argast is the Director of TELUS Security Solutions’ National Product Management and Solution Teams, joining in May 2011.
 As Canada’s largest managed security services provider, TELUS’ fast growing security practice provides wide ranging solutions from GRC consulting, Testing and Vulnerability Assessments, security technology acquisition and implementation, through to full security operations outsourcing.
-With over a decade of focus on information security, TELUS Security Solutions has hundreds of the largest government and private sector organizations as customers.
+With over a decade of focus on information security, TELUS Security Solutions has hundreds of the largest Canadian government and private sector organizations as customers.

-Previously, as Director, Global Sales Engineering at Sophos, Michael led a highly knowledgeable, global team responsible for advising customers on their security and control implementations, practices and policies.
-Some of Sophos’ largest customers – ranging from Fortune 500 companies in the financial services, healthcare and telecom sectors, to large government and higher education organizations – relied on Michael’s counsel, and then grounded their implementation plans on his recommendations.
+As an internationally experienced expert leading global teams, Fortune 500 companies in the financial services, healthcare and telecom sectors, government and higher education organizations – have relied on Michael’s counsel, and then grounded their implementation plans on his recommendations.
 A lengthy list of media outlets have sourced him as a security expert including: The Wall Street Journal, The Associated Press, USA Today, New York Times, Business Week, Forbes, The Washington Post, The San Francisco Chronicle and CBC News.

 Broadcast Journalist, Global Television